-This course will train the student in the major medical insurances and claims forms processing, including information on national and other common insurance plans, as well as claim form completion and ICD and CPT coding.
+This course will train the student in the major medical insurances and claims forms processing.
+This course will include information on national and other common insurance plans, as well as claim form completion and ICD and CPT coding.
 Problem solving and managed care systems will also be discussed.
-Daily financial practices to include patient fee determining, credit arrangements, bookkeeping and bank-keeping procedures will also be discussed.
+Daily financial practices to include patient fee determining, credit arrangements, bookkeeping and bank-keeping procedures will be discussed.
 Additionally, the process of purchasing equipment and supplies will be covered.
 Computer use in the ambulatory environment will also be taught.
 Prerequisite: MEA 1239.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+Lecture Hours: 30.0 Lab Hours: 20.0 Other Hours: 0.0.